khushi0526/CircuitToCloud/Day10_WiFi_IoT_Sensor_Node/README.md

 ## Working Principle (Simulation - Wokwi)

 1. DHT22 sensor reads temperature and humidity.
-2. Arduino UNO processes the sensor data.
-3. Data is displayed on the Serial Monitor.
+2. Data is displayed on the Serial Monitor.
-4. This simulates how data would be sent to a cloud in a real IoT system.
+3. This simulates how data would be sent to a cloud in a real IoT system.

 ---